jyotirmoybaishya96/Ommix-Website/README.md

 -   `npm run lint`: Runs the linter to check for code quality issues.
 -   `npm run typecheck`: Runs the TypeScript compiler to check for type errors.

+---

 ## 🤝 Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!
+Don't forget to give the project a star! ⭐

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)